softwaresaved/software-deposit-guidance/markdown/WhyDepositSoftware.md

 You may be concerned that you deposit your software then other researchers use your software to generate results and publish these before you yourself have a chance to.

 There is a distinction between the time at which software is deposited into a digital repository and the time when it is published so that others can view it.
-Many digital repositories, including Zenodo [^11] and Figshare [^12], support **embargoes** which allow you to specify a date when you want the deposit to be made publicly available.
+Many digital repositories, including Zenodo [^11] and figshare [^12], support **embargoes** which allow you to specify a date when you want the deposit to be made publicly available.
 So, for example, you could choose to set an embargo on your software deposit so that it is only made public after any related papers have been published.

 A deposit can be embargoed for a long time.
 For example, Edinburgh DataShare supports embargos of up to 5 years [^13].